brigand/smart-mixin/README.md

     // will throw when duplicate keys are found
     getState: mixins.MANY_MERGED,

-    // TODO: this isn't currently implemented, PR welcome (or I'll get around to it)
     // like MANY_MERGED but also handles arrays, and non-function properties
     // the behavior expressed in pseudo pattern matching syntax:
     //  undefined, y:any => y